Carrapatelo Dam

-Carrapatelo Dam (Barragem do Carrapatelo) is a concrete gravity dam on the Douro, where the river forms the border line between the districts of Porto and Viseu.
+Carrapatelo Dam (Barragem do Carrapatelo) is a concrete gravity dam on the Douro, where the river forms the borderline between the districts of Porto and Viseu.
 It is located in the municipalities of Marco de Canaveses, in Porto District, and Cinfães, Viseu District, Portugal.

 Construction of the dam began in 1964.
 The dam was completed in 1972.
 It is owned by Companhia Portuguesa de Produção de Electricidade (CPPE).

 Dam

 Carrapatelo Dam is a 57 m tall (height above foundation) and 400 m long gravity dam with a crest altitude of 55 m.
 The volume of the dam is 190,000 m³.
 The spillway is part of the dam body (maximum discharge 22,000 m³/s).
 There is also a bottom outlet.

 Reservoir

 At full reservoir level of 46.5 m the reservoir of the dam has a surface area of 9.52 km² and its total capacity is 148.4 mio. m³.
 The active capacity is 9 (15,6 or 16) mio. m³.